 The regulations that are put in place are implemented by executive branches of federal, state, and local governments based on the laws that their respective legislators enact.
 With the development of these regulations, the different levels of regulators take public opinion into account when creating laws.
-At the state level, the Interstate Oil and Gas Compact Commission (IOGCC), which was formed in 1935, formalized the regulation of drilling and production of oil and gas.
+At the state level, the Interstate Oil and Gas Compact Commission (IOGCC), which was formed in 1935, formalized the regulation of drilling and production of oil and gas operation.

 There are 33 oil and gas producing states that regulate the production and exploration of these commodities.

-Over time, the state regulations have changed and adapted.
+Over time, state regulations have changed and adapted.
 For instance, before, laws were mainly focused on the prevention of waste.
 Now, the laws are gearing toward a more environmentally focused perspective, particularly since the 1970s.